 - As per the latest available data on employment, there has been an increase in the share of formal employment, as captured by ‘regular wage/salaried’, from 17.9% in 2011-12 to 22.8% in 2017-18

 KEY STRATEGIC ANNOUNCEMENTS IN UNION BUDGET 2020

 A. Aspirational India

-- Confirmation that the new National Education Policy that promises to bring about major changes in school as well as higher education sector, will be announced soon.
+- Confirmation that the new National Education Policy that promises to bring about major changes in school as well as the higher education sector will be announced soon.

 - Steps to be undertaken to enable External Commercial Borrowings and promote FDI in education sector so that greater inflow of finance can be made available to the sector to attract talented teachers, innovate and build better labs.

 - Around 150 higher educational institutions to start apprenticeship embedded degree/ diploma courses by March 2021 for general stream students (vis-à-vis services or technology stream)